1fabiopereira/react-native-pdf-extractor/website/docs/playground.md

----
-sidebar_position: 7
----
-# Playground
+# Playground app

+You can see an implementation example on folder `example/`.

 **Work in progress**